ddelong/ddelong.github.io/_posts/2004-07-27-ebay-fraud-in-all-its-hilarity.md

 categories:
   - Macs
 ---
-I can&#8217;t say too much about the two following links as they are fairly self-explanatory.
+I can't say too much about the two following links as they are fairly self-explanatory.

 I will say that they are worth the **extremely** long read.

 By reading these stories you can also figure out common scammer tactics on eBay.
-Any experienced eBayer will already know all the do&#8217;s and don&#8217;ts, but it&#8217;s still worth the read.
+Any experienced eBayer will already know all the do's and don'ts, but it's still worth the read.

 Without further ado, they are: